sherwin-casem/agentic_ai_websearch_summarizer/README.md

 Cache DuckDuckGo results to reduce latency.
 Use LangSmith for debugging and tracing agent steps.
 🚀 Deployment on Lightning AI Studio
-Lightning supports Gradio apps and HuggingFace models.
+Lightning supports Streamlit apps and HuggingFace models.
-Use lightning_app to wrap the Gradio interface.
+Use lightning_app to wrap the Streamlit interface.
 Ensure all dependencies are in requirements.txt.

+📦 Installation steps (locally):
+1. Cretae a python virtual environment variable python -m venv env
+2. Activate the env
+   .\env\scripts\activate
+3. Install the dependencies
+   pip install -r requirements.txt
+4. Run the app.py file
+   streamlit run app.py

+Or else view the deployed version from here: